tgcabuang/Guardian-Vision/README.md

 ## Using the Trained Model

-After training is complete, place the generated model weights in the appropriate directory used by the application.
+After training is complete, place the generated model weights in the `backend/assets` directory used by the application.

 The application will automatically load the trained model during inference.